Boy (13) accused of Ana Kriegel murder to be granted bail

 A 13-year-old boy charged with the murder of Kildare schoolgirl Ana Kriegel is to be granted bail.

-The boy, who cannot be named because he is under the age of 18, has been charged with the murder of the 14-year-old girl at Glenwood House, Laraghcon, Clonee Road, Lucan on May 14th, contrary to common law.
+The boy, who cannot be named because he is under 18, has been charged with the murder of the 14-year-old girl at Glenwood House, Laraghcon, Clonee Road, Lucan on May 14th, contrary to common law.

 Her body was found at the disused farmhouse three days after she was reported missing.

-The boy faced his fifth hearing at the Dublin Children’s Court on Monday having been charged and remanded in custody on May 25th and then refused bail on June 29th by the High Court.
+The boy was due to face his fifth hearing at the Dublin Children’s Court on Monday having been charged and remanded in custody on May 25th and then refused bail on June 29th by the High Court.

 Judge John O’Connor had been told at the Children’s Court that the prosecution had made significant progress in the case and a psychiatric assessment was carried out.